rmolina/qual2kw-ver5/README.md

 ### Running

-Our `message.dat` list the names of the input and output files:
+Our `message.dat` contains the names of the input and output files:

 ```
 (fortran) ruben@pop-os:~/github/qual2kw-ver5$ cat message.dat
 BC_1987-08-21.q2k
 BC_1987-08-21.out

 (fortran) ruben@pop-os:~/github/qual2kw-ver5$ ls -lh BC_1987-08-21.*
 -rw-rw-r-- 1 ruben ruben 30K feb 26  2015 BC_1987-08-21.q2k
 ```

-Here we use `BC_1987-08-21.q2k` as input file.
+Here we use `BC_1987-08-21.q2k` as the input file.
-(This file is distributed with the Windows executable, but a copy is available in this repository.)
+(This file is distributed with the Windows binary, but a copy is available in this repository.)

 Run the model: